segmentio/segment-docs/src/connections/destinations/catalog/actions-wisepops/index.md

    ![Wisepops goal identifier](images/wisepops-goal-id.png)
 3. In Segment, create a new mapping with the action **Track Goal**.
 4. In the first section, configure when the goal should be tracked.
-5. In the third section, paste the goal identifier, without quotes, into the **Goal Identifier** field:
+5. In the third section, paste the goal identifier, without quotes, into the **Goal Identifier** field.
 6. Save the new mapping.

 ### Track Page